flatmaposlo/2019.flatmap.no/_pages/sponsors.md

 * Logo on our website (https://2019.flatmap.no)
 * Logo on all printed material and pause slides during the conference
 * Optionally have a 30 second video (without audio) that is regularly presented at the conference
-* Optionally a prompt page at 2019.flatmap.no
+* Optionally a promo page at 2019.flatmap.no
 * 1 free ticket to attend the conference
 * The right to use flatMap(Oslo) in marketing
+* Sponsor promo code for reduced ticket price

 We offer you this for NOK 25 000 (VAT not included).

 The economic goal for flatMap(Oslo) is to break even.
 We will put all funds into making a better conference.

 If you have any questions, or would like more information, do not hesitate to contact us.
 Please send us an email - flatmap@arktekk.no.

-Your’s sincerely,
+Yours sincerely,

 Stein Kåre Skytteren
 flatMap(Oslo) 2019